dtim-upc/spark/sql/nextiajd/experiments/NextiaJD/README.md

 *  Predictive accuracy: generates the discovery and time execution for the testbed
 *  Comparison: generates the confusion matrices and their metrics for the state-of-the-art
+*  Discovery of semantic non-sytactic relationships

 ## Installation

-The code follows the structure for an SBT project.
+The code have the structure of an SBT project.
+It was tested on [Intellij IDEA](https://www.jetbrains.com/es-es/idea/).
 It is necessary to place NextiaJD jars in the lib folder.

 ## Running Predictive accuracy